Andy Kerr (American politician): Later life

 Casey Tighe, a member of the Jefferson county commission, was term-limited during the 2020 election.
 Kerr won the Democratic nomination to succeed her and defeated Republican nominee Joni Inman in the general election.
 During the 2020 presidential election Kerr endorsed Senator Elizabeth Warren for the Democratic presidential nomination.
+Kerr was re-elected to the county commission in 2024.

 Political positions

 Kerr received an A rating from NARAL Pro-Choice America.
-He was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form an union.
+He was among thirty-seven legislators who endorsed a letter in 2018, calling for Planned Parenthood to allow for their workers to form a union.
 Kerr organized a letter signed by over four hundred state legislators opposing the nomination of Betsy DeVos as United States Secretary of Education and sent it to Lamar Alexander and Patty Murray.
 He sponsored legislation that would have entered Colorado into the National Popular Vote Interstate Compact.
 Kerr voted in favor of repealing capital punishment in 2009.
 He voted in favor of legislation to prohibit conversion therapy on minors.